FredKSchott/snowpack/www/guides/react.md

   },
 ```

 `mount` is part of the [Snowpack Configuration API](https://www.snowpack.dev/#configuration).
 It allows you to customize the file structure of your project.
 The key is the name of the directory and the value is where you'd like them in the final build.
-With this new configuration, Snowpack will build files like `public/index.css` directory into `index.css`.
-So you won't need to change anything in `index.html` even though you've changed the directory of the original file.
+With this new configuration, Snowpack builds files in `public` like `public/index.css` directory into `index.css`.
+It builds files in `src` like `src/index.js` into `/_dist_/index.js`, so you'll need to change that path in your `index.html`:

-But since you have changed the destination for files in `src`, Snowpack will build files like `src/index.js` directory into `/_dist_/index.js`.
-You'll need to change that path in `index.html` from `/index.js` to `/_dist_/index.js`.

 ```diff
     <h1>Welcome to Snowpack!</h1>